yehaha9876/gitlab/doc/administration/job_artifacts.md

 From 10.5, each job trace is stored as an artifact.
 This gives us a lot of flexibility, such as uploading traces to ObjectStorage.

-Although, legacy traces which had been generated before 10.5 are still stored as non-artifact files.
+However, legacy traces which had been generated before 10.5 are still stored as non-artifact files.
 To turn those legacy trace files into artifacts, run `gitlab-rake gitlab:artifacts:migrate['.']`.